January 24th, 2023 | Joy Henry, US Head of Technology and Business Services

 2. Develop One Framework with Flexibility in Execution

-While there are many differences in background checks across regions, there are many aspects that can be made consistent regardless of local laws or culture.
+While there are many differences in criminal background checks across regions, there are many aspects that can be made consistent regardless of local laws or culture.
 It is important that an organization define a global program with a single framework by defining those attributes that remain the same, and implementing them effectively across all regions while managing globally.
 This includes:

 - Goals and objectives aligned with corporate values regardless of region or location;